 Main Article Content

-This review aims to summarize the current evidence relating to university students’ psychological wellbeing amidst the COVID-19 pandemic.
-A scoping review using PRISMA-ScR guideline (Preferred Reporting Items for Systematic Reviews and Meta-Analyses extension for Scoping Reviews) was first conducted to determine if the evidence can be systematically reviewed and meta-analyzed.
-The search was executed via Google Scholar (Google LLC, Mountain View, CA, USA), MEDLINE/PubMed (US National Library of Medicine, Bethesda, MD, USA), Science Direct (Elsevier, Amsterdam, the Netherlands), Scopus (Elsevier, Amsterdam, the Netherlands), and Web of Science (Clarivate Analytics, Philadelphia, Pennsylvania, USA).
+This review aimed to summarise the current evidence relating to university students’ psychological well-being amidst the COVID-19 pandemic.
+A scoping review, using the Preferred Reporting Items for Systematic Reviews and Meta-Analyses extension for Scoping Reviews guidelines, was first conducted to determine if the evidence can be systematically reviewed and meta-analysed.
+The search was performed via Google Scholar, MEDLINE/PubMed, Science Direct, Scopus and Web of Science.
 A total of 90 original articles were selected for the scoping review.
-Meta-analysis of a total of 46284 cases revealed an overall pooled prevalence rate for anxiety symptoms was 29.1% [95% CI: 20.9, 39.0] (K=9, N=22357), and 23.2% [95% CI: 15.7, 32.9] (K=12, N=23927) for depression symptoms.
-COVID-19 had a significant impact on university students' psychological wellbeing.
+Meta-analysis of a total of 46,284 cases revealed an overall pooled prevalence rate of 29.1% (95% confidence interval [CI]: 20.9–39.0; K = 9, N = 22357) for anxiety symptoms and 23.2% (95% CI: 15.7–32.9; K = 12, N = 23927) for depression symptoms.
+This data revealed that COVID-19 had a significant impact on university students’ psychological well-being.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.